etwither/CEN4090L_project/Diagrams/LinksForDiagrams_INC1.md

 # Sequence Diagrams (SD)

 Chris said that our main paradigm would be the website and I don't **think** the website is going to use any classes, so we have to make sequence diagrams for all of our use cases.
 Again, I tried my best here so obviously edit what you think should be changed/added whatever.
-Websites pretty easy to use but lmk if you need clarification for how it works. - KJ

-Note: I think websites kinda old school so it doesn't do real time updates.
+Note: I think websites kinda old school so it doesn't do real time updates (like google docs and stuff).
 So if you all DO make changes to any files, please export -> create link to share -> copy raw link (and find somewhere to shorten it if you want) -> update this file with the new link with version I guess

 OR y'all can just tell me what you want added/changed and I can do it myself w.e works - KJ